isomerpages/moe-wellingtonpri/_useful-links/For Parents/Parent Volunteer Programmes.md

 Phase 2B is for a child<br>
 *   Whose parent has joined the primary school as a parent volunteer not later than 1 July of the year before P1 registration and has given at least 40 hours of voluntary service to the school by 30 June of the year of P1 registration.
 *   Whose parent is a member endorsed by the church or clan directly connected with the primary school.
-*   Whose parent is endorsed as an active community leader.
+*   Whose parent is endorsed as an active community leader.<br>

 Please visit [MOE website](https://www.moe.gov.sg/primary/p1-registration/registration-phases-key-dates?pt=2B)  for details.<br>
 Registration is now open for children borne between 2 Jan 2019 and 1 Jan 2020(both dates inclusive).
 Please read the [Wellington Primary School Parent Volunteer Scheme Terms &amp; Conditions](/files/Useful%20Links/WTP_2B_Parent_Volunteer_Scheme_T_C_0424.pdf) before submitting your application.
 Click [here](https://form.gov.sg/63d322918de0970012ab238f) for the online form.